Military interpreter (France): French invasion of Egypt

-The 1931 "notice sur les Officiers Interprètes" by the unit's commander Abribat (a notice largely inspired by the 1876 "Les Interprètes de l’Armée d’ Afrique" by Laurent-Charles Feraud) began:
+The 1931 "notice sur les Officiers Interprètes" by the unit's commander Abribat du service des affaires indigènes de la tunisie (a notice largely inspired by the 1876 "Les Interprètes de l'Armée d' Afrique" by Laurent-Charles Feraud) began:

 Intermediary truchemans, indispensable between Nations and peoples of different races, have existed since earliest antiquity [...]
-When Bonaparte took on his glorious Egyptian campaign, he took with him a body of scholars, among whom figured many orientalists and scholars of Arab culture to whom he gave the title of interprètes de l’armée […]'.
+When Bonaparte took on his glorious Egyptian campaign, he took with him a body of scholars, among whom figured many orientalists and scholars of Arab culture to whom he gave the title of interprètes de l'armée […]'.

 Conquerors have always been surrounded by interpreters, a necessity to keep their operations moving, but it took Bonaparte to formalise the military interpreter's role and function.